Babyproofing Your Rental Home or Apartment: Special Circumstances to Consider

 A great first move for your cabinets and drawers is to rearrange things so that ingestible products — from cleaning products to toiletries — are stored up high.
 It’s also a good idea to install cabinet-door locking systems.

-There are several options of child-safety locks for doors and drawers, including many which won’t put your security deposit at risk.
+There are several options for child-safety locks for doors and drawers, including many which won’t put your security deposit at risk.
 Some are magnetic (and go in with adhesive) but others do require being screwed into the cabinetry, so read labels carefully.

-Also consider chatting with your landlord or management about locks before you go shopping.
+Also, consider chatting with your landlord or management about locks before you go shopping.
 Odds are good you’re not the first-ever pregnant tenant in your complex, and management may even be willing to make concessions on no-drill policies for safety purposes.

 Faucets and Appliances

 Also, inspect your appliances while sitting on the floor.
 If your rental is equipped with older appliances, it’s possible the door hinges do not function correctly.
-Does the oven door open easily or fall down when pried?
+Does the oven door open easily or fall when pried?
 Does the fridge or freezer door open too easily?
 If so, what’s within reach, and what happens when it closes again?
 Dishwashers are especially troublesome, because the doors are low and often lightweight, and the interiors contain knives, food-encrusted objects, and ingestible soap or residue.
 Add child-safe locks to appliance doors to help prevent accidents.